-First, remove the blanking plug from the AUX socket that you want to use on the Aquaprobe®.
-To remove the blanking plug and subsequently tighten the AUX Electrode, use the red lanyard that is attached to the pH/ORP storage cap as a belt wrench as shown below.

-Apply a small amount of silicone grease (supplied with the Aquaprobe®) to the threaded section and the O-ring of the AUX Electrode (see photograph).
+To fit an optional AUX electrode, first remove the plastic blanking plug from the AUX socket that you want to use on the AP-ProTM.
+To remove the blanking plug and subsequently tighten the AUX Electrode, use the red lanyard that is attached to the pH/ORP storage cap as a belt wrench as shown on the previous page.
+Apply a small amount of silicone grease (supplied) to the threaded section of the socket and the O rings.